Neofix-IT/simple-downloads-list_wordpress_plugin/readme.txt

 === Simple Downloads List ===
 Contributors: neofix
 Donate link: https://neofix.ch
-Tags: download, list, simple, downloads, table, files, attachments Requires at least: 6.1
+Tags: downloads-list, simple, downloads, table, files Requires at least: 6.1
 Tested up to: 6.5
-Requires PHP: 7.0
+Requires PHP: 7.4
 Stable tag: 1.4.0
 License: MIT
 License URI: https://github.com/Neofix-IT/simple-downloads-list_wordpress_plugin/blob/main/LICENSE

-Create a downloads list - quick and easy.
-With categories and mobile friendly design
+Provide a list of downloads for your visitors - quick and easy.
+With download categories and mobile friendly design.

 == Description ==

 Simple Downloads List allows you to provide multiple downloads as a beautiful list for your visitors.
-Simply add your downloads in the admin section and insert the shortcode.
+Simply add your downloads in the admin section and start using the block or shortcode.

 = Main features: =

 * Fully free - there's no pro version
 * Mobile friendly list design
 * A search bar allows your visitors to search for downloads
-* Show only certain downloads per list by filtering them via categories
+* Filtering possible using categories

-= How to use =
+== How to use ==

+= Using WordPress block: =

+Add new "Simple Downloads List" Block and (optionally) filter category within the sidepanel

+= Using shortcode: =

-Simply add this shortcode:
+Simply add this shortcode

-`[neofix_sdl]`

-= Additional properties =
+`[neofix_sdl category=""]`

 **category:** Which categories should be displayed?
-If this option is missing, all downloads are visible
+If this option is missing or empty, all downloads will be visible.

 == Installation ==

-Download and install "Simple Downloads List" from Wordpress plugins.
-Add your downloads inside of the admin menu.
-Finally, add the shortcode within your page.
+Download and install "Simple Downloads List" from WordPress plugins.
+Add your downloads inside the admin menu.
+Finally, add the Simple Downloads List block or use the shortcode.

-Simply add this shortcode:

-`[neofix_sdl]`

-= Additional properties =

-**category:** Which categories should be displayed?
-If this option is missing, all downloads are visible

 == Screenshots ==
 1. Frontend desktop
 2. Frontend mobile
-3. Admin panel
+3. Adminpanel

 == Changelog ==

+= v 1.4.2 =

+Minor bugfixes (Block translation not working, wrong icon)

+= v 1.4.1 =

+Added Gutenberg Block support
+Documentation updated
+Minor styling fixes
+Compatibility updated according to new tests

 = v 1.4.0 =